MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-security.md

 ## Network architecture

+Increase the efficiency and avoid unnecessary traffic by following good practices for you network security architecture.

 ### Design considerations

 - In many customer environments, especially in hybrid deployments, all end user device network traffic is routed through on-premises systems before being allowed to reach the internet.
 Usually, this happens due to the requirement to inspect all internet traffic.
 Often, this requires higher capacity network security appliances within the on-premises environment, or more appliances within the cloud environment.